AdamWilsonLab/singularity-geospatial-r/README.md

 # PuTTY Instructions

 1. in PuTTY, enter the server address (host name) and "22" (port) on the "Session" tab.
-2. On the "SSH/Tunnels" tab, enter the port number of the rsession  under “Source port” and type in "10.122.15.25:33720" (server IP address + the port number) as the destination address.
+2. On the "SSH/Tunnels" tab, enter the port number of the rsession  under “Source port” and type in HOST:PORT (replace with the actual server IP address + the port number) as the destination address.
 Then, click "Add".
 3. Connect and login as usual in the terminal.
 4. Point the web browser to `http://localhost:PORT` (where PORT is the port number)" and log in with the user name and the previously generated password.